mattmuroya/poet-instant-messenger/README.md

 ## Optimizations

 - Currently, the loginUser method and the useAuth hook both send two requests; a POST request to authenticate the current user (or get a new token), and then if authorized, a GET request to retrieve the user details.
 It might be more efficient/stable to send the authenticated user details along with the POST request response instead of requiring a second request.
 This would require a refactor for both the client request methods and the API controllers.
+- I'd like to make the client-side routing such that the URL reads \<base>/chat/\<username>.
+This way if a user refreshes the application, it will reopen the current chat.